mootools/mootools-core/Docs/Utilities/Cookie.md

 Object: Cookie {#Cookie}
 ========================

-Sets and accesses cookies.

-### Credits:

-- Based on the functions by Peter-Paul Koch [QuirksMode][].
+Reads and writes a cookie.

 ### Options: {#Cookie-options}

-* domain   - (*string*: defaults to false) The domain the Cookie belongs to.
+* domain   - (*string*: defaults to false) The domain the cookie belongs to.
-* path     - (*string*: defaults to '/') The path the Cookie belongs to.
+* path     - (*string*: defaults to '/') The path the cookie belongs to.
-* duration - (*number*: defaults to false) The duration of the Cookie before it expires, in days.
+* duration - (*number*: defaults to false) The duration of the cookie (in days) before it expires.
 If set to false or 0, the cookie will be a session cookie that expires when the browser is closed.
 * secure   - (*boolean*: defaults to false) Stored cookie information can be accessed only from a secure environment.

-### Notes:
+### Note:

-- In order to share the Cookie with pages located in a different path, the [Cookie.options.domain][] value must be set.
+In order to share the cookie with pages located in a different path, the [Cookie.options.domain][] value must be set.

 Cookie Method: write {#Cookie:write}
 --------------------------------